NIIF/andromeda/README.md

 Configuration requirements for unbound:

-The unbound users can be find the full parsed zone file ( unbound/andromeda_black_list ) in the unbound directory.
+The unbound users can find the full parsed zone file ( unbound/andromeda_black_list ) in the unbound directory.

 * You have to pull this file the black_list folder of your unbound install directory(unbound/black_list/).
 * Please insert the following line into unbound.conf.